 US abortion numbers have risen slightly since Roe was overturned, study finds

-Abortion was slightly more common across the U.S. in the first three months of this year than it was before the Supreme Court overturned Roe v.
-Wade and cleared the way for states to implement bans, a report released Wednesday found.
+The number of women getting abortions in the U.S. actually went up in the first three months of 2024 compared with before the Supreme Court overturned Roe v Wade, a report released Wednesday found, reflecting the lengths that Democratic-controlled states went to expand access.

 A major reason for the increase is that some Democratic-controlled states enacted laws to protect doctors who use telemedicine to see patients in places that have abortion bans, according to the quarterly #WeCount report for the Society of Family Planning, which supports abortion access.